southern-ground/zacbrown.com/README.md

-# Zac Brown Collection
+# Zac Brown Collective

 ## Description

-This project is a WordPress theme for the Zac Brown Collection website.
+This project is a WordPress theme for the Zac Brown Collective website.

 It is a standard WordPress theme based on the HTML5 Blank template (http://html5blank.com) and using a Gulp build process to allow the CSS to be written in SASS/SCSS with appropriate